skw0270/skw0270.github.io/Arch-Linux.md

     -	Edit locale.gen file and uncomment the en_us and any other locale needed.
 I had to manually add this, as it wasn’t there.
     -	Run locale-gen command to generate all uncommented locales.
     -	Create local.conf file with: `touch /etc/locale.conf`
-    -	Edit locale.conf file: add lang variable with: `vi /etc/locale.conf` and add LANG=en_US.UTF-8
+    -	Edit locale.conf file: add lang variable with: `vi /etc/locale.conf` and add `LANG=en_US.UTF-8`
     -	Didn’t change keyboard layout, so didn’t need to make changes persistent in vconsole.conf

 NETWORK CONFIG
--	Create hostname file.
-Touch /etc/hostname.
-Vi /etc/hostname and add whatever you want the hostname to be.
+-	Create hostname file. `touch /etc/hostname` to create it, then `vi /etc/hostname` and add whatever you want the hostname to be.
 I used "archsux"
 -	DHCP provided all information, and I don’t care about deprecated nettools commands.
 Left defaults for now.

 ROOT PASSWORD